aralacikalin/CloudProject/README.md

 # CloudProject

+Final project for bachelors degree.
+This project is a cloud server for your home which allows the user to upload and download files to the host device of this project.

+## Installation

 **Installing the required packages and running both back-end and front-end  servers;**

  1. Change directory to Api folder then run command;